NaXzyu/Dialogos/README.md

-# Dialogos: A Next Generation LLM
+# Dialogos: Next Generation LLM

 **Dialogos** is a cutting-edge language learning model designed to revolutionize the way we interact with AI-driven language processing.
 By integrating seamlessly with **Unity**, a popular game development platform, Dialogosoffers an immersive and interactive experience that goes beyond traditional language learning methods.